apache/spark/docs/sql-ref-syntax-qry-window.md

 ### Description

 Similarly to aggregate functions, window functions operate on a group of rows.
-However, unlike aggregate functions, window functions perform aggregation without reducing, calculating a return value for each row in the group.
+However, unlike aggregate functions, window functions perform aggregation without reducing, calculating an aggregated value for each row in the specified window.
 Window functions are useful for processing tasks such as calculating a moving average, computing a cumulative, or accessing the value of rows given the relative position of the current row.
 Spark SQL supports three types of window functions:

   * Ranking Functions
   * Analytic Functions
   * Aggregate Functions

-### How to Use Window Functions

-  * Mark a function as window function by using `over`.
-    - SQL: Add an OVER clause after the window function, e.g. rank ( ) OVER ( ... )
-    - DataFrame API: Call the window function's `over` method, e.g. rank ( ).over ( ... )
-  * Define the window specification associated with this function.
-A window specification includes partitioning specification, ordering specification, and frame specification.
-    - Partitioning Specification:
-      - SQL: PARTITION BY
-      - DataFrame API: Window.partitionBy ( ... )
-    - Ordering Specification:
-      - SQL: ORDER BY
-      - DataFrame API: Window.orderBy ( ... )
-    - Frame Specification:
-      - SQL: ROWS ( for ROW frame ), RANGE ( for RANGE frame )
-      - DataFrame API: WindowSpec.rowsBetween ( for row frame ), WindowSpec.rangeBetween ( for range frame )

 ### Syntax